Download our detailed Guidelines here.

 - Together with the application form, upload your audition video

-- The application deadline is 30 November – new application deadline is 7 December!
+- The application deadline is 30 November – the application is closed by now.

 - The dates for the second round of the Digital Talent Tour for string, wind, brass and percussion players are between 18–22 January 2021.